bleunguts/bleunguts/portfolio2023.md

 _ **Description** _ **:**

-FRTB CVA technology team works with the bank's distributed risk system including sophisticated risk analysis and reporting functionality, market and trade data interfaces, services to integrate risk analytics engine with the FRTB application layer to comply with the Basel III Regulatory CVA risk requirements.
+The FRTB CVA technology team works with the bank's distributed risk system integrating risk analytics engines with the FRTB application layer to comply with Basel III Regulatory CVA risk requirements. (credit risk analysis, risk reporting, market data interfaces and trade data interfaces)

 Main goal of FRTB CVA programme is to capture risk drivers of CVA risk to better align capital standards with accounting practices.
 The role demanded end-to-end ownership of stories, from technical business analysis incl. breaking down into manageable sub-stories and tickets, full stack development of the React UI, ASP.NET Web API, DB changes, changes to calc workflow and quant analytics layer, triggering valuation batch workflows with carefully configured pricing parameters, manual UI acceptance testing and automated unit tests/BDD Specflow acceptance tests.
 We were responsible for the cohesive end-to-end full stack delivery of each user story.
 I must stand behind my delivery and the risk results produced to be ready to answer any questions that arrive from the desk and project management.